deltasierra/VLAN-List/readme.md

 1. In Apstra, navigate to `platform > developer > graph-explorer.`
 2. Select the desired Blueprint in the dropdown.
-3. Enter the following graph query
+3. Enter the following graph query and then click the Execute button.

 `node('vn_instance', name='vn_instance')`